 Running Interactive Design Reviews

-Tools like CAD Rooms’ 3D Annotations and Precision Measurements make design reviews more efficient by enabling team members to provide feedback directly within the CAD environment.
+Tools like CAD ROOMS' 3D Annotations and Precision Measurements make design reviews more efficient by enabling team members to provide feedback directly within the CAD environment.
 This replaces lengthy email chains with instant, contextual annotations and measurements.

 With simultaneous participation from any location, these features can significantly reduce design review cycles.
 Feedback can be quickly turned into actionable tasks with clear responsibilities and deadlines.
 The annotation system tracks who is accountable for each issue, ensuring no feedback is overlooked.
-Visual highlights and precise measurements minimise miscommunication and eliminate unnecessary back-and-forth discussions.
+Visual highlights and precise measurements minimize miscommunication and eliminate unnecessary back-and-forth discussions.

 Managing Comment Loops